 Projected Job Growth

-If you are thinking about career training in health care, consider our Medical Assistant/Phlebotomy training program.
+If you are thinking about career training in allied health, consider our Medical Assisting training program.
 Aging populations, along with the transition to electronic health records, are just two of the factors that are driving the growth in this career field.
-According to the U.S. Bureau of Labor Statistics, the health care industry is projected to see an increase in the demand for qualified medical staff, including medical assistants and phlebotomists.
+According to the U.S. Bureau of Labor Statistics, the allied health industry is projected to see an increase in the demand for qualified medical staff, including medical assistants.

-As a medical assistant or phlebotomist, you can become an important part of a health care team.
+As a medical assistant, you can become an important part of an allied health team.
 Your responsibilities could include patient records management, medical laboratory procedures, CPR, scheduling patient appointments and measuring vital signs.
-With Platt College’s Medical Assistant/Phlebotomy training program, you can learn these skills and be ready to enter this exciting career field.
+With Platt College’s Medical Assisting training program, you can learn these skills and be ready to enter this exciting career field.